AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-Em um relatório de projeto, tenho um cálculo que subtrai as Horas efetivas herdadas das Horas planejadas.
+Em um relatório de projeto, eu tenho um cálculo que subtrai as Horas Reais das Horas Planejadas.

 O resultado que estou obtendo está incorreto.